treepie/capper/README.rst

 integration.
 With one application per user account the whole crontab can be used for whenever.
 Additionally this recipe take the ``ruby_exec_prefix`` setting into account.
+To define the target servers user the cron role.

+    server "app1.example.com", :app, :cron

 node deployment
 --------